demuse-io/contracts/README.md

 - Voting: the first element that allows the musician to co-create with their loyal fans that invested in the presell.

+## Front end

+We created a react app with:

+- homepage: allows web3 login via MetaMask

+- artist page: fetches profile info from lens

+- premint page: connecte with lens and integrated with the PreSale contract

 ## Decentralised social medium

 We created the first version of a decentralised social media built with lens that is designed to facilitate co-creation of music.